 On the other hand, stage pianos are simpler and give you a more limited set of options that you’ll actually use.
 This is ideal for musicians who have a piano background and just want to play with minimal hassle.

-One of our favorite stage pianos is the classic Nord Piano 4, which is a most coveted model that with a hefty price.
+One of our favorite stage pianos is the classic Nord Piano 4, which is a most coveted model with a hefty price.

 Even so, it’s well worth the money and is updated with new sounds on a consistent basis.